opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 There can be several interpretations of what to do in some case and Gerrit comments can be very useful to clarify points in case of disagreements.
-If possible, the change uploader/owner must be the code author so that the review is more interactive and responsive.
+If possible, the change uploader or owner must be the code author so that the review is more interactive and responsive.

 **The second rule is to keep the code posted reviewable.
 The change should not bring regression nor new compilation errors and warnings.**
 It is a good idea to look at the Gerrit interface editor once your code has been posted for review.
-Most common errors scuh as trailing blanks are colored in red.
+Most common errors such as trailing blanks are colored in red.
 Those errors pollutes the review process, not only because they generate many warnings during the compilation process.